EasyAbp/EShop/docs/README.md

 ## Advanced Usages

-We can customize some features to use EShop in complex application scenarios.
+We can customize the EShop for complex application scenarios.

 ### Gift Card Shop